Understanding the difference between a Counsellor, Psychologist and a Psychiatrist

 Clinical psychologists have special training in the diagnosis and treatment of mental illness.

 All psychologists must be regulated by the Psychology Board of Australia and registered on the Register of Practitioners maintained by the Australian Health Practitioner Regulation Agency before they can practice.

 Is a referral required?
 To see a psychologist you don’t need a referral.
 However, in Australia, a GP can refer you to a psychologist as part of a Mental Health Treatment Plan which is Medicare Funded (Note: If you receive Medicare benefits under this treatment plan you will not be able to claim using your private health insurance).

-Under Extras Cover, a Psychology Consultation benefit of 80% of the charge up to $161.00 per session.
+Under Extras Cover, a Psychology Consultation benefit of 80% of the charge up to the benefit limit per session (See State Brochure).
 Psychology and Counselling has a combined Annual Maximum of $850 per person, with a possible combined Rollover Maximum of $1700.
 (Note the sub-limits that apply for counselling detailed above)*.

 If treatment is under a GP referral Mental Health Treatment plan Medicare rebates are available, and Police Health is unable to pay a benefit towards treatment as an out-patient service.